-The STC must ensure the following test materials are recycled immediately after all testing is complete (either by the LSS or school):
+The STC must ensure the following test materials are recycled immediately after all testing is complete (either by the LEA or school):

-- Test Administrator Manuals - Unused mathematics reference sheets or Social Studies Rubrics
+- Test Administrator Manuals - Unused Mathematics reference sheets

 Once recycling is complete, it should be documented on the Chain-of-Custody Form or other tracking log.
 Recycling and documentation may be done at the school.
 Do NOT return these materials to Pearson.